• Hash256

 -----------

-The branches of the merkle proof also need to let you know if they are on the “left” or “right”, so you can concatenate each pair in the correct order before hashing them together.
+This merkle proof contains a list of the branches across the merkle tree that we need to get to the merkle root.
+These branches also indicate whether they are on the "left" or "right" so that you can concatenate each pair in the correct order when hashing them together.

 Block headers are just 80 bytes, whereas each block can be 1,000,000+ bytes.